 (Peter wrote) I am stirring up your sincere mind by way of a reminder...

 Just imagine you are in a rather dingy shop and you like a sweater that you see on a model.
-It looks good but you as if you can take it to the doorway to see how it looks in the daylight.
+It looks good, but you ask if you can take it to the doorway to see how it looks in the daylight.
 It looks quite different when you see it clearly.